Integral-Tech/Integral-Tech/README.md

 C5D2 A6E0 ED2D 11C6 6B9F A2A3 0631 3911 057D D5A8
 ```

-### If you like my open-source work, you can sponsor me
+### If you like my free software work, you can sponsor me
 - [Ko-fi](https://ko-fi.com/integral_tech)
 - LiteCoin (LTC)
 ```